paulscottrobson/rp2350-modules/documents/getstarted.md

 - make cmake : this rebuilds the Make structure so you can actually build it
 - make compile : this compiles the code
 - make upload : this uploads it to the board using openocd
-- make monitor : this starts the serial TTY program picocom to see what's coming off the board
+- make serial : this starts the serial TTY program picocom to see what's coming off the board
 - make all : does compile upload monitor to run a program

 There is nothing for PSRAM, the Codec chip, or PWM audio yet because I haven't looked at it.